 |Policy & Political|

-Compare the prevalence and risk and protective factors associated with general behavioral and mental health conditions among Latinx families with the general population and other ethnic minority groups.
+● Describe the prevalence and risk and protective factors associated with a variety of behavioral health conditions among transitional age youth

-Apply theoretical frameworks to inform approaches to working with transitional age youth with behavioral health conditions
+● Identify theoretical frameworks to inform approaches to working with transitional age youth with behavioral health conditions

 This course is designed to meet for two- eight hour sessions.
 In person and web based participation will be required.
 In person sessions are devoted to integrating materials from readings and other sources with the practice framework.
 Application to practice and policy through cases and discussion will be utilized.

 University of Michigan